ivangarzab/bookclub-api/README.md

 1. Create a new branch for your changes
 2. Update relevant documentation alongside code changes
+3. Write tests for new functionality
+4. Run the test suite: `deno task test`
-3. Test locally with `supabase db reset` and `supabase functions serve`
+5. Test locally with `supabase db reset` and `supabase functions serve`
-4. Submit PR with clear description
+6. Submit PR with clear description

 ## License